MetaMask/metamask-docs/docs/guide/snaps.md

   To interact with (your) snaps, you will need to install [MetaMask Flask](https://metamask.io/flask/), a canary distribution for developers that provides access to upcoming features.

   ::: warning
   Make sure to install Flask in a new browser profile or disable any existing installed versions of MetaMask.
-Running multiple instances of MetaMask in the same browser profile will break dapp interactions.
+Running multiple instances of MetaMask in the same browser profile will break Dapp interactions.
   :::

 ### Quick start using our template